-Welcome from Leon Rodrigues, MnSCU Chief Diversity Officer
+Welcome from Leon Rodrigues, Minnesota State Chief Diversity Officer

 Personal Empowerment through Self-Awareness: Creating a Climate Free of Sexual Violence

-As a student at Minnesota State Colleges and Universities, it is important that you know how to keep yourself and others safe from sexual violence.
+As a student at a Minnesota State college, it is important that you know how to keep yourself and others safe from sexual violence.
 This course consists of three sections to help you understand the law, the culture of higher education, and actions you can take to help create a safe climate for everyone.
 The sections are:

 - What You Should Know